Challenge Overview and Description

 Initial screening and selection of the top 10 video abstracts (Wave 1 Judging) will be conducted between December 5-30, 2014 by a panel of scientists and communication experts, including representatives from academia, industry, and government.
 Entries will be judged using a rubric that takes into account both the content and technical quality of the video, including creativity, organization, clarity, language, and relevance (see Appendix I).

 The top video abstracts (1st -3rd place) will be selected by 6th-8th grade students (~10-13 years old) in registered classrooms around the world.
 Registered classes will be eligible to vote for up to three (3) of the ten video finalists.
+A student rubric (Appendix II) is available to student judges, but they are not required to use it in judging.

 How do students sign-up to select the winning videos and who is eligible?